matrix-org/go-neb/README.md

 database.
 Services use one of the matrix users configured on go-neb to receive matrix messages.
 Each service is configured to listen for messages in a set of rooms.
 Go-neb will automatically join the service to its rooms when it is configured.
-To start a service:
+To start an echo service:

     curl -X POST localhost:4050/admin/configureService --data-binary '{
         "Type": "echo",